igor-ka/ngcourse-next/handout/05-components.md

   ...
 ```

 Note the way `angular.module()` is invoked in these two files.
-Let's make sure we understand the difference.
+The `module` function can be used in two ways.

+1. `angular.module('ngcourse', ['ngcourse.directives'])` defines a new module with a name of 'ngcourse' that has dependencies on other modules specified in the dependency array pointing to other modules by name. *(More on AngularJS' dependency injection will be covered later)*.
+2. `angular.module('ngcourse')` which accesses a module that has already been defined.

 We already saw code that is similar, so we recognize JavaScript's "fluent" chaining style and the use of a function expression in the second argument to `directive()`.